 My Crystal Coast, Salt Water on Your Feet site also has a number of articles for people considering a move to the Crystal Coast.

-To make life even better we have found a wonderful church home at Cape Carteret Presbyterian Church.
+To make life even better here on the coast, I would recommend a visit to our wonderful church home at Cape Carteret Presbyterian Church.
+We love to have visitors especially during our monthly fellowship luncheons.

-Our quiet spot sheltered by Bogue Banks, Croatan National Forest, and the Cape Lookout National Seashore is a friendly area with a great future.
-Right now it is the spot for us.
+Our quiet spot sheltered by Bogue Banks, the Croatan National Forest, and the Cape Lookout National Seashore is a very friendly and scenic area with a great future.
+Right now it is the spot for us and sometimes I think I am living in a time and place that cannot survive the pressures of the modern world forever.
+I am just happy to be here now and able to share it with my children and grandchild.

 This is a link to a simple map of the area.
 There are more detailed ones in our Emerald Isle Travel Guide.